Donald Trump Leads Joe Biden Amid Coronavirus Hospitalization In Democracy Institute Poll

 “Crucially, Mr Trump’s lead in key swing states including Florida, Iowa, Michigan, Minnesota, Pennsylvania and Wisconsin remains at 4 percent by 47 percent 43 percent,” the report read.

-According to the pollster, 68 percent of respondents claimed that Trump’s illness would have no impact on their who.
-Conversely, a percentage of 19 said they “more likely” to back the U.S. leader following his COVID-19 diagnosis, and 13 said they were “less likely.”
+According to the pollster, 68 percent of respondents claimed that Trump’s illness would have no impact on their vote.
+Conversely, a percentage of 19 said they are “more likely” to back the U.S. leader following his COVID-19 diagnosis, and 13 said they were “less likely.”

 Elsewhere, a percentage of 38 of the respondents claimed that Trump’s coronavirus infection was linked karma, while nearly two-thirds expressed concern and sympathy for the head of state.